Trevor Chappell: Later career

 A series of indifferent performances led to Chappell being dropped by New South Wales during the 1983–84 season.
 He was kept on in the one day team and scored 54 against the Australian Capital Territory.

 During the opening game of the 1984–85 season Chappell was again dropped from the NSW Shield team down to 12th man.
-However he was kept in the side for the McDonald's Cup.
+However he was kept in the team for the McDonald's Cup.
 Injuries to players and national selection duties meant Chappell found himself back in the team.
 New South Wales ended up winning both the Sheffield Shield and the McDonald's Cup that season.

 During the 1985–86 summer, Chappell was suspended for two premiership matches in Sydney's grade competition for disputing an umpire's decision.

 Later life

 Chappell retired from first-class cricket in 1986; however, he continued to play grade cricket with the North Sydney cricket club, leading them to a premiership.

 He went on to coach the Gordon Women's cricket club.

 In 1987, he and Brian McKechnie reunited to play a double wicket game together in New Zealand.

 He was a fielding coach for Sri Lanka from 1996 to 2000 and had a short stint as national coach for Bangladesh.
 "I’m lucky coaching came along because I couldn’t bear the thought of office work", he said later.
 He says coaching Bangladesh was a very rough job because of the language barrier.
 He was sacked as coach of Bangladesh in April 2002 after the team lost ten out of its first eleven Tests.

 In 2003, Chappell, along with his brothers, were honoured by the South Australian Cricket Association when a new stand in the Adelaide Oval was named the Chappell Stand after the cricketing brothers.

 Chappell then became coach of the 1st XI cricket team at The King's School, Parramatta over the Australian summer.
 He also began coaching the Singapore National Cricket Team.
 In 2006, he also participated in a game to celebrate former teammate Robert Holland's 60th birthday, as well as Greg Matthews, David Gilbert, Rick McCosker and Greg Dyer at Toronto, NSW.

 From July to September 2009, he undertook a 50-day stint as coach of Singapore for its ICC World Cricket League Division 6 tournament, held in Singapore.